7 Tips For A More Sustainable Office

 What’s more, attitudes towards sustainability are shifting.
 Green building standards are becoming less of a personal preference and more of a corporate responsibility and market necessity.

 More and more companies realise the need to act now.
-If you’re one of them, here some simple measures that you can take to help reduce your environmental footprint.
+If you’re one of them, here are some sustainable office ideas that you can follow to help reduce your environmental footprint.

 Tip 1.
 Reduce your use of electricity and water